 In this unit, we will discuss approaches to human resource management.
 HRM was an unwanted and uninvited guest in the corporate environment till recently, being more of a statutory requirement than a business necessity.
 HRM had its roots in welfare and personnel administration without much focus on business objectives and strategic goals.
 C.K.
-Prahlad once noted that the problem of HRM was not onlywith HR professionals but also with HRM as a management discipline because it had no solid theoretical foundation.
-This unit discuss the phases and models of HRM, It will also discuss the roles and responsibilities of the HR department.
+Prahlad once noted that the problem of HRM was not only with HR professionals but also with HRM as a management discipline because it had no solid theoretical foundation.
+This unit discuss the phases and models of HRM.
+It will also discuss the roles and responsibilities of the HR department.

-- Examine the different phases of human resource management - Discuss the different HR models - Describe the role and responsibilities of the HR department
+- Discuss the phases of human resource management - Analyse the importance of the human factor - Explain the competitive challenges of HRM - Describe the roles and responsibilities of the HR department